TECH-Rubicone/redux-saga-controller/docs/api-reference/controller/create.md

 }

 // NOTE IMPORTANT!
-// You should add interface only of you will use select effect from redux-saga
+// You should add interface only if you will use select effect from redux-saga
 // In all cases except select effect you don't need it
 // It because redux-saga effect select return "any" in all cases type UserData = {